- Copyright works, currency, dead animals, and diamonds are restricted from being imported into Canada

 The Canada Border Services Agency has this great resource that lists every step needed to import commercial goods into Canada.
 You also have the option of hiring a customs broker, a professional that stays up-to-date with all import regulations, and can help you clear your goods through customs.

 For additional information on shipping to Canada, visit our dedicated country page for Canada.
-You can also learn more about the Canadian eCommerce landscape and the best shipping and mailing services to Canada in our blog post.
+Our blog post can also learn more about the Canadian eCommerce landscape and the best shipping and mailing services to Canada.